-The legal gambling age in Iowa in 21, so players wishing to place sports bets will need to be at least that age as well.
-In addition, they’ll need to be able to verify their age (and identity) via a valid ID or other identity verification techniques when registering their account at the casino.
+The legal gambling age in the state of Iowa is 21, which applies for sports betting, too.
+In addition, they’ll need to be able to verify their age (and identity) via a valid ID or other identity verification techniques when registering their account either online or at the casino.

 Regulations also state that players who win in excess of $1,200 provide their social security number.

-In order to promote responsible gambling, bettors on Iowa’s self-exclusion lists will not be permitted to enter state casinos, and therefore will be unable to place bets at retail outlets or register for mobile sports betting apps.
+In order to promote responsible gambling, bettors on Iowa’s self-exclusion lists will not be permitted to enter state casinos, and therefore will be unable to place sports bets at retail outlets or register for mobile sports betting apps.

 Do I need to be in Iowa to place real-money wagers?

 Yes.
-Bettors will need to enable location services so that they may be geo-targetted in Iowa before placing a real-money wager, whether at a retail location or one of the many Iowa online sportsbooks.
+Bettors will need to enable location services so that they may be geo-targeted in Iowa before placing a real-money wager, whether at a retail location or one of the many Iowa online sportsbooks.

 However, all other account management features, such as cashiering, can be handled from out-of-state.
-Once the in-person registration caveat is lifted in 2021, players will also be able to register their accounts from anywhere.
+Players can also register their accounts from anywhere.

-For future deposits, bettors will likely be provided an array of options.
-Already we see casinos rolling out their own prepaid card (Play+) which can be funded with a checking account or PayPal.
-Other options that we might see in the future include:
+Some casinos have rolled out their own prepaid card (Play+) which can be funded with a checking account or PayPal.
+Other common industry options include: